 Now it would be very strange to say that "Moses is the law," unless we explained that we were using language in a special way.
 Yet this sort of "Jesus is the Gospel" or "Jesus is the Kingdom" language has been introduced, and with disastrous consequences.
-It may sound good to say that "Jesus is the Gospel," but the objective reality of the Kingdom as the future reign of Christ on earth has been lost from the Gospel message.
+It may sound good to say that "Jesus is the Gospel," but the objective reality of the Kingdom as the future reign of Christ on earth (with strong implications for the present period of preparation for the Kingdom) has been lost from the Gospel message.
 Jesus' version of the Gospel is thus eclipsed.

 It is commonly said that Paul did not preach the Kingdom of God, though Jesus did.
-Imagine the chaos into which New Testament Christianity would be thrown if these assertions were both true.
-If Paul did not relay the same Gospel of the Kingdom as Jesus had preached he would be in violation of the Great Commission, which is obviously binding on all who preach.
+Imagine the chaos into which New Testament Christianity would be thrown if this assertion were true.
+If Paul did not relay the same Gospel of the Kingdom as Jesus had preached he would be in violation of the Great Commission (Matt.
+28:19, 20), which is obviously binding on all who preach.
 Jesus' final words were these: "Go and make disciples and baptize them and teach them everything I taught you."
 It could not be clearer.
-Apostolic Christianity is exactly the same as the preaching of the historical Jesus.
+Apostolic Christianity is based on the preaching of the historical Jesus.
 If Jesus preached the Kingdom as the foundation of the Gospel (and no one could argue with this fact) then the Apostles also taught that same Kingdom Gospel, with the addition of the new facts about the death and resurrection of Jesus.
-To suggest that Paul did not concentrate on the

-Gospel of the Kingdom is to say that he was in direct disobedience to the Great Commission.
+To suggest that Paul did not concentrate on the Gospel of the Kingdom is to say that he was in direct disobedience to the Great Commission.
 Paul was intent on Christ living in him, and the Christ who lived in him was the risen historical Jesus who continued to preach the same Gospel of the Kingdom everywhere.
 Paul says this quite expressly: "I went about preaching the Gospel of the Kingdom" (Acts 20:25).
-He makes no difference at all between the Gospel of grace and the Gospel of the Kingdom (Acts 20:24, 25).
+He makes no difference at all between the Gospel of grace and the Gospel of the

+Kingdom (Acts 20:24, 25).
 It would be completely false to assert therefore that the Gospel of Jesus did not continue in Acts.
 Luke intended that we never forget this.
 Acts 28:23, 31 describes the evangelistic ministry of Paul as the preaching of the Kingdom of God, both to Jews and to Gentiles.
 There is no preaching of Christ without the preaching of the Message of Christ, the Kingdom of God.